Messy Bun Tutorial | How to do a Messy Bun

 It was acceptable in the 80s, the 80s…

-(Things I Learned From Blogging # 393: Also hard to take photos of yourself putting your hair in a bun, GOD.)
+(Things I Learned From Blogging # 393: how to do a messy messy while also taking photos of yourself at the same time, GOD.)

 This style is supposed to look messy (Well, d’uh!), and not too “done”, so you don’t have to get this perfect.
 If it was supposed to look perfect, I wouldn’t be able to show you how to do it, you’d need an actual Hair Person (OMG!).
 And, at the risk of repeating myself yet again, how you do this will… yes, you guessed it, effect the final look of the bun!
 If you wrap the hair tightly, it will create a small bun.
 If you wrap it loosely, it will create a larger one.
 I personally tend to go for a “The Bigger, The Better” approach, so I keep the circumference of the bun fairly wide, but that’s just me.